School Trust Lands - Projects

 What will be the direct implications of this land ownership transfer on our local governments?

-Detailed information on future SRS/PILT payments can only be provided after the purchases are finalized and final acreages are determined.
-School Trust lands acquired by the federal government will be considered in the next Thye-Blatnik appraisal beginning in 2028.
+We anticipate that an increase in federally owned acres would lead to an increase in various federal payments to counties, such as Secure Rural Schools (SRS) and Thye-Blatnik.
+Detailed information on future SRS payments can only be provided after the purchases are finalized and final acreages are determined.
+If the transaction closes before March 2028, then school trust lands acquired by the federal government will be considered in the next Thye-Blatnik appraisal.

 When will the land transfer be complete?